-For legal and regulatory proceedings where there is at least a reasonable possibility that a loss or an additional loss may be incurred, the Company estimates a range of aggregate loss in excess of amounts accrued of \$0 to \$41.3 million as of June 30, 2022.
+For legal and regulatory proceedings where there is at least a reasonable possibility that a loss or an additional loss may be incurred, the Company estimates a range of aggregate loss in excess of amounts accrued of \$0 to \$47.0 million as of September 30, 2022.
 This estimated aggregate range is based upon currently available information for those legal proceedings in which the Company is involved, where the Company can make an estimate for such losses.
 For certain cases, the Company does not believe that it can make an estimate.
 The foregoing aggregate estimate is based on various factors, including the varying stages of the proceedings (including the fact that some are currently in preliminary stages), the numerous yet-unresolved issues in many of the proceedings and the attendant uncertainty of the various potential outcomes of such proceedings.
 Accordingly, the Company's estimate will change from time to time, and actual losses may be more than the current estimate.

 On August 31, 2021, a complaint in a class action entitled 6694 Dawson Blvd, LLC, Individually and on Behalf of a Class of Similarly Situated Persons v.
 Oppenheimer & Co.
 Inc., James Wallace Woods, Michael J. Mooney, Britt Wright, William V. Conn, Jr., Conn & Co.
 Tax Practice, LLC, Conn & Company Consulting, LLC and Kathleen Lloyd, was filed in the U.S. District Court for the Northern District of Georgia.
-Plaintiff purports to represent a class of investors in Horizon Private Equity, III, LLC ("Horizon").
-Horizon is alleged to be a fraudulent scheme and plaintiff is seeking unspecified damages sounding in violations of the Georgia RICO statute, breach of fiduciary duty, procurement of breach of fiduciary duty, negligent misrepresentation, aiding and abetting fraud, unjust enrichment, punitive damages and attorneys' fees.
-Plaintiff does not allege Oppenheimer received any of the funds invested in Horizon, but rather that Oppenheimer's purported failure to properly supervise its employees allowed the alleged scheme to occur and continue.
+Plaintiff purported to represent a class of investors in Horizon Private Equity, III, LLC ("Horizon").
+Horizon is alleged to be a fraudulent scheme and the plaintiff was seeking unspecified damages sounding in violations of the Georgia RICO statute, breach of fiduciary duty, procurement of breach of fiduciary duty, negligent misrepresentation, aiding and abetting fraud, unjust enrichment, punitive damages and attorneys' fees.
+Plaintiff did not allege Oppenheimer received any of the funds invested in Horizon, but rather that Oppenheimer's purported failure to properly supervise its employees allowed the alleged scheme to occur and continue.
 On November 22, 2021, Oppenheimer filed a motion to dismiss the complaint on a number of grounds.
-The motion to dismiss was fully briefed on January 17, 2022, and the Court heard oral argument on the motion on June 21, 2022.
-Oppenheimer believes the claims to be without merit and intends to vigorously defend itself against the claims made in this action.
+The motion to dismiss was fully briefed on January 17, 2022, and the